jay23606/JsonInjector.Resolve/README.md

     dc.WriteSomething();
 ```

+Disclaimer: I am sure there might be edge cases that I don't handle and you should probably not use this in production code.

-This is a good video describing dependency ibjection if it is a new concept:
+This is a good video describing dependency injection:

 https://www.youtube.com/watch?v=mCUNrRtVVWY